cxm17/Movie_Trailers/README.md

 2. Get the latest project files.
 3. Execute the entertainment\_center.py module using python.

-After executing entertainment_center.py, a html file named "fresh_tomatoes.html" will be genreated in the same folder as the entertainment\_center.py module was executed in.
+After executing entertainment_center.py, a html file named "fresh_tomatoes.html" will be genreated in the same folder as the entertainment\_center.py module.
 The system default webbrowser should open automatically displaying the fresh\_tomatoes.html page.